 The Amazing Citizens emerged as a concept in the first few years after the turn of the millennium.
 It was becoming increasingly clear in Western societies that the population would increasingly find themselves in a civil war.
 What was special at best was that this war was a secret one, one that – at the beginning – didn’t come with dead bodies in the streets.
 Nor was it an ideological war like that in young Spain under Franco, nor was it one of the so-called popular uprisings like those of the French Revolution or the American Wars of Liberation.
 But whether a house is taken away by economic decline and unfulfillable legislation or by a bomb, it amounts to the same thing.

-Then and still people who call this war against the citizens as such, as cranks or idiots, at least as confused.
+Then and still people who call this war against the citizens as such, are named as cranks or idiots, at least as confused.

 The respective contemporary art has always been a place for the social discourse that is so urgently needed.
 In the digital forum romanum there is no glad speech.
 It is too easy to filter what can be written and what should be read.